AlvinZC4/Good-README-Generator/Develop/README.md

 # Good README Generator

-  This application is used for developers to quickly generate a good quality README so that they may focus more of their time writing code.
+  This application is used to quickly create a quality README for developers to deploy along side their code so that the developer can spend more time focusing on their code.

   ***